Market Overview for Downtown Kyle

-There are 1 active listings in Downtown Kyle with a median list price of $97K and a median sold price of $685K.
+There are 0 active listings in Downtown Kyle and a median sold price of $255K.

 Downtown Kyle is the historic center of Kyle, Texas (Hays County), laid out in a traditional grid around Mary Kyle Hartson Park — a downtown square park that was named a Lone Star Legacy Park by the Texas Recreation and Park Society in 2025.
 Kyle was established on July 24, 1880, when David E. Moore and Fergus Kyle deeded 200 acres for a townsite to the International-Great Northern Railroad.
 The town was named after Fergus Kyle and incorporated in 1906.